RobTF9/robtf9-portfolio/src/projects/user-centred-payment-journey.md

   IDD regulations introduced in 2018 meant consumers had to understand every item in their insurance product.
 I worked on the agile prototyping team that designed and user tested the succesful solution for the RAC.
 My role within the team focused primarily on UI design and interface animation.
+Our deliverable for this project was fully interactive code prototype.
 content:
-  - copy: Before begining the project we did some journey mapping.
+  - copy: >-
+      Before begining the project we mapped out current and prospective journeys by conducting in depth user research of both the RAC and competitor payment journeys.
     image: /img/rac-user-flows.jpg
     layout: left
-    title: Journey mapping
+    title: Mapping
   - image: /img/rac-responsive-intro.jpg
     layout: right
   - image: /img/rac-desktop-ui.jpg
     layout: left
   - image: /img/rac-mobile.jpg
-    layout: left
+    layout: right
 ---